This Is What a Creative Hackathon For Resisting Trump Looks Like | Fast Company

 Three people simultaneously shout out “April Fowls Day!” and then the room fills with laughter.

-It is over four hours into the Media Jam and people are starting to show signs of fatigue.
-It’s unclear whether April Fowls Day is something brilliant the team can use for the March, or if it’s… nothing.
-Kathryn jots the idea down with all the others.
+It’s over four hours into the Media Jam and people are starting to show signs of fatigue.
+It’s unclear whether April Fowls Day is something brilliant that the team can use for the March, or if it’s… nothing.
+Jones jots the idea down with all the others.

 “Okay, we have about an hour left so we should start wrapping things up,” she says.
 “Should we divide into groups and brainstorm some more ideas, or should we put everything we’ve come up with into actionable items and assign teams to them?”